 \subsection{Further literature}

 There exists further work about the application of proof theory in form of modified realizability to Weihrauch reducibility, namely by Jeffry L. Hirst and Carl Mummert (cf.~\cite{hirst2019}), and Makoto Fujiwara (cf.~\cite{fuji2020}).
-These results are mostly about direct applications to reverse mathematics and do not provide a characterization.
+These results are mostly about direct applications to reverse mathematics for restricted classes of problems.